-If you have any issues you want to talk about, let Disabled colleagues network know.
-They may be able to sign post you, or put you in touch with the appropriate officer that could help you.
+If you have any issues you want to talk about, let the Disabled colleagues network know.
+They can sign post you, or put you in touch with the appropriate person that could help you.
+Email: email@example.com

-- raising awareness on equality and diversity issues within the workplace, especially in relation to issues that affect LGBT+ (including genderqueer, nonbinary, questioning, intersex and asexual) staff
+- raise awareness on equality and diversity issues within the workplace, especially in relation to issues that affect LGBTQIA+ staff

-- maintaining a network for LGBT+ colleagues to share experiences and support one another as well as give our staff a voice
+- maintain a space for LGBTQIA+ colleagues to meet, connect, and support one another

 Young Professionals network